“Elizabeth, I hope I am not intruding...” Lady Anne entered her daughter-in-law's study.

 Darcy paced around in the private parlour of the inn for half an hour.
 As the tall Miss Boxer entered, his mouth gaped open, not able to utter a word of polite greeting.
 For even with the maid's cap covering her curly blond hair and the serviceable uniform hiding her form, Miss Boxer looked very much like Darcy's mother when she was younger.
 He could not find a trace of the old Georgiana, his little sister of nine years of age, as he always remembered her.

 Miss Boxer fidgeted under the intense gaze of Darcy.
 She did not seem to recognise him.
 Elizabeth looked at their silence and decided to smooth over the awkward situation.

-“Miss Boxer, my housekeep drew my attention to your interest to become a upstairs maid at our estate Pemberley.”
-Elizabeth emphasised on the name of the estate.
+“Miss Boxer, my housekeep drew my attention to your interest to become an upstairs maid at our estate Pemberley,” Elizabeth emphasised on the name of the estate.
 But Miss Boxer did not seem to have heard of it before.

 “Yes, madam.”
 She replied in a quiet voice.

 “My husband and I are in the area.
 As I only became the Mistress of Pemberley a few months ago, I think it is prudent of me to interview you first.”

 “Yes, madam.”
 The maid continued to stare at Darcy but replied to Elizabeth politely.

 “Can you tell me about yourself?”